garretchristensen/BestPracticesManual/Manual.md

 results are meaningful, or whether they are the 5% of tests that we would expect to appear significant due to random sampling, even with no true effect.
 By publicly registering all studies, we can have a better idea of just how many tests have been run.

-In section X we discuss researcher degrees of freedom and pre-analysis plans; In addition to registering a trials, researchers should also specify their outcomes of interest and their exact methods of analysis to bind their hands during the analysis phase by writing a Pre-Analysis Plan (PAP).
+In section X we discuss researcher degrees of freedom and pre-analysis plans; In addition to registering trials, researchers should also specify their outcomes of interest and their exact methods of analysis to bind their hands during the analysis phase by writing a Pre-Analysis Plan (PAP).
 This is a relatively new